petercorke/ansitable/README.md

 table.print()
 ```

-In all cases the render methods returns a string.
-Support for alignment and color options depends on the capability of the format that is being exported to.
+Support for alignment and color options depends on the capability of the markup language that is being exported to.
-Column alignment is supported for the LaTeX, HTML and markdown cases.
-MarkDown doesn't allow the header to have different alignment to the data.
-HTML is the only format that supports the ANSItable header and column foreground and background color options.

 ### Markdown